bmchtech/blog/content/post/porting_d_to_gba.md

 ## why port D?

-initially, when we began developing for the gba, we used [devkitarm](https://devkitpro.org/wiki/Getting_Started) as a build toolchain, and the [makefiles](https://github.com/redthing1/duster/blob/ee741183d9a19e3759a1cc11427d01751a13e2d3/src/DusterGBA/Makefile) I created for [dusk](https://github.com/redthing1/dusk), which in turn were based on tonc makefiles. this worked fine and all, but I really don't love C; it has simplicity going for it, but it's full of ugly syntax, extremely unsafe code, and hidden pitfalls.
+initially, when we began developing for the GBA, we used [devkitarm](https://devkitpro.org/wiki/Getting_Started) as a build toolchain, and the [makefiles](https://github.com/redthing1/duster/blob/ee741183d9a19e3759a1cc11427d01751a13e2d3/src/DusterGBA/Makefile) I created for [dusk](https://github.com/redthing1/dusk), which in turn were based on tonc makefiles. this worked fine and all, but I really don't love C; it has simplicity going for it, but it's full of ugly syntax, extremely unsafe code, and hidden pitfalls.

-D, on the other hand, emphasizes compile time checking and sanity. on a system like the gba, your code is running on bare metal, and there's really no runtime error checking of any kind. any undefined behavior you do will just get steamrolled over. good luck tracking down what caused a bizarre memory corruption bug. overall, using D would be a huge benefit in preventing entire classes of errors before they happen, just through virtue of strict and smart compile time checking available with D. C++ has modules now? i don't care, I don't like C++.
+D, on the other hand, emphasizes compile time checking and sanity. on a system like the GBA, your code is running on bare metal, and there's really no runtime error checking of any kind. any undefined behavior you do will just get steamrolled over. good luck tracking down what caused a bizarre memory corruption bug. overall, using D would be a huge benefit in preventing entire classes of errors before they happen, just through virtue of strict and smart compile time checking available with D. C++ has modules now? i don't care, I don't like C++.

 ## why not C++?